-You might find it reassuring to have another medical opinion to help you decide about your treatment.
-But it may delay you starting treatment, so discuss it with your doctor.
+You might also find it reassuring to have another medical opinion to help you decide about your treatment.
+Your treating doctor or your GP can refer you to another specialist for a second opinion if you feel this would be helpful.